heliholic/devel/REF-DESIGN.md

 | ---- | ---- | ---- |
 | 3.3V | GND  | SIG  |

-The signal pin is connected to the MCU pin PA9 (which is a UART TX !)
+The signal pin is connected to PA9 (which is a UART TX !)

-The DSM Port is sharing the TX pin with Port D. It is possible to implement either DSM or Port D - or both.
+The DSM Port is sharing the TX pin with Port D. It is possible to implement either DSM Port, or Port D - or both.

 ## MCU Resource Allocation